suguanYang/ylioo/md/javascript/performance_guide.md

+---
+title: JS Performance
+---

-# A Developer's Guide to Writing High-Performance JavaScript for V8
+# Writing High-Performance JavaScript for V8

-This guide provides actionable rules and practical examples to help you write JavaScript code that performs optimally with the V8 engine (used by Node.js and Chrome).
-Understanding these principles can lead to faster, smoother, and more efficient applications.
+This guide provides actionable principles and practical examples to help write JavaScript code that performs optimally with the V8 engine.

 ## Table of Contents